Each ZYDOL 50mg capsule contains 50mg tramadol hydrochloride.

 ZYDOL capsules are not suitable for children below the age of 12 years.

 A dose adjustment is not usually necessary in patients up to 75 years without clinically manifest hepatic or renal insufficiency.
 In elderly patients over 75 years elimination may be prolonged.
 Therefore, if necessary the dosage interval is to be extended according to the patient's requirements.

 In patients with renal and/or hepatic insufficiency the elimination of tramadol is delayed.
 In these patients prolongation of the dosage intervals should be carefully considered according to the patient's requirements.

 For oral administration.

-The capsules are to be taken whole, not divided or chewed, with sufficient liquid, independent of meals.
+The capsules are to be taken whole, not divided or chewed, with sufficient liquid, with or without food.

 ZYDOL is contraindicated

-- in hypersensitivity to tramadol or any of the excipients listed in section 6.1,
+- in hypersensitivity to the active substance or any of the excipients listed in section 6.1,

-- in acute intoxication with alcohol, hypnotics, analgesics, opioids, or psychotropic medicinal products,
+- in acute intoxication with alcohol, hypnotics, analgesics, opioids, or other psychotropic medicinal products,

 - in patients who are receiving MAO inhibitors or who have taken them within the last 14 days (see section 4.5),